01:146:445 ADVANCED NEUROBIOLOGY I

 This course may be used to fulfill the elective requirements of the Biological Sciences major.

 Fundamentals of Neurobiology 01:146:245; Fundamentals of Cell Biology 01:146:270

-This course is focused on the cellular and systems featurs of neurons, the fundamental unit of signaling in the nervous system.
-Rather than providing a broad survey of neuronal function, a small number of topics will be examined in detail.
+This course is focused on the cellular and systems features of neurons, the fundamental unit of signaling in the nervous system.
+Rather than providing a broad survey of neuronal function, a small number of advanced topics will be examined in detail.
 There will be a focus on how to test hypotheses related to the topics addressed.